omegazero-org/omz-proxy3-plugins/mirror/README.md

 #### path

-This transformer edits the *authority* part of absolute URLs in links, always setting it to `replacement`.
+This transformer edits the *authority* part of absolute URLs in links, always setting it to the replacement.
 If the original URL authority had any subdomain, it is instead prepended to the path, prefixed by "!".
 Furthermore, absolute paths (e.g. "/style.css") will also be prepended with the original subdomain of the document, if required.

 This may be useful to use instead of `authority` if only a single domain name can be used as the mirror site, but the original site contains resources on multiple subdomains.